MonkeyDGokul/Power-Estimation-of-Digital-Circuit-using-ML/README.md

    The Table IV is a comparative study of prediction accuracy of various models for a 4-bit adder circuit.
 The MAE of the Random Forest model, as documented in earlier research, stands at 2.3, whereas that of the Ridge Regression model, developed in this paper, is much lower at 0.21.
 This decrease in error proves the higher precision and dependability of the proposed Ridge Regression method in power estimation.
 The outcome shows that Ridge Regression performs better than Random Forest in this particular task, and thus is a better option when it comes to accurate power estimation in digital circuit design.

-  CONCLUSION
+#  CONCLUSION

-   The paper introduced a machine learning-based solution to precise power estimation in VLSI circuits, with an emphasis on the comparison of multiple regression and ensemble learning models.
+   This project introduced a machine learning-based solution to precise power estimation in VLSI circuits, with an emphasis on the comparison of multiple regression and ensemble learning models.
 Of the compared models, ridge regression outperformed the others through efficient management of multicollinearity and the presentation of realistic power estimates with little computational overhead.
 The Ridge Regression model significantly outperforms the Random Forest model in terms of mean absolute error (MAE) with respect to power estimation in digital circuits.
 For the estimation of powerin a 4-bit adder, Ridge Regression is at an MAE of 0.21 while Random Forest is at an MAE of 2.3, thus leading to an error reduction of around 90.87%.
 The results reflect the high level of precision and consistency offered by ridge regression in terms of estimating power.
 The new approach allows for the estimation at early stages, which is vital in optimizing the circuit design while carrying out low power design and early power prediction.
 The future work will construct hybrid schemes that blend the advantage of Ridge Regression with the capability of deep learning in handling high-order nonlinearities in VLSI circuit information.
 The new scheme allows for better flexibility and precision in diversified circuit designs.
 The generalizability is also boosted while overfitting is decreased.
 The scheme is adaptable even with new features or increased sizes in the datasets.
 Such hybrid schemes can be implemented effectively in the current GUI, allowing both fast inference and high accuracy in the tasks of power estimation.